microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 If provided and valid, RESTler will attempt to use it during the SSL handshake.

+### client_certificate_key_path: str (default None)
+Path to your key file in a txt file.

+If provided and valid, RESTler will attempt to use it during the SSL handshake.

 ### custom_bug_codes: list(str)
 List of status codes that will be flagged as bugs.